 After that, we'll check out the best Litecoin mining rigs that the market can offer, go over their pros and cons and see if we can make out a clear winner.

 Since Litecoin mining is not the only way to get this cryptocurrency, you should consider buying or trading it on a reliable cryptocurrency exchange.
-A few of the recommended options include Coinbase, Binance and Coinmama.
+A couple of the recommended options include Binance and KuCoin.

 Table of Contents